 DO try the TKTS booth in Leicester Square

-DO compare prices to the official theatre site
+DO compare prices with the official theatre site

 DON'T forget to try off-West End shows

-It's often said the best way to see a city is on foot, and with lots of very different neighbourhoods to explore and plenty of green space to stretch your legs in, that's certainly true of the capital.
+It's often said the best way to see a city is on foot, and with lots of neighbourhoods to explore and green space to stretch your legs in, that's certainly true of the capital.

-A huge number of companies offer London walking tours of various quality and price, but with the right know-how you can do it yourself for zilch.
-The Free Tours By Foot website has a huge range of self-guided walking tours, including useful interactive maps with pre-plotted points.
+A huge number of companies offer London walking tours of varying quality and price, but with the right know-how you can do it yourself for zilch.
+The Free Tours By Foot website has a range of self-guided walking tours, including useful interactive maps with pre-plotted points.

-For a historical perspective, Walks of London provides a collection of walking tours devised by author and historian Richard Jones.
-Of course look for the ones that interest you, though our favourites include the Harry Potter Sights tour, which even provides background on the relevant scenes and moments from the book for every stop, and the informative Jack the Ripper tour, with gruesome images added for good measure.
+For a historical perspective, Walks of London has tours devised by author and historian Richard Jones.
+Of course, look for the ones that interest you our favourites include the Harry Potter Sights tour, which provides background on the relevant scenes and moments from the books for every stop, and the informative Jack the Ripper tour, with gruesome images added for good measure.

-Many chains supplying a ready supply of fresh food in the lunchtime rush hour offer huge discounts on their food come evening, in a bid to clear the shelves before shutting up shop.
+Many chains serving up a ready supply of fresh food in the lunchtime rush hour offer huge discounts on their food come evening, in a bid to clear shelves before shutting up shop.

-This trick's most useful for the sushi lovers out there (if that's you, check out the SushiSale map too).
-But you can also score huge discounts on other food which just won't keep.
+This trick's most useful for sushi lovers out there (if that's you, check out the SushiSale map too).
+But you can also score hefty discounts on other food which just won't keep.
 Here are a few examples:

-- The Japan Centre* next to Piccadilly Circus offers up to 75% off sushi and other takeaway items like Bento and curries from 8pm to 8.30pm every day (depending on stock).
+- The Japan Centre* next to Piccadilly Circus offers up to 75% off sushi and other takeaway items such as bento and curries from 8pm to 8.30pm every day (depending on stock).

 - The Itsu half-price sale on sushi and salads runs daily half an hour before closing (check individual branches' closing times online).

-- Sushi light eats specialist Abokado runs 25% off "nearly all" of its menu across all of its 29 London stores from 5pm everyday.
+- Sushi light-eats specialist Abokado runs 25% off "nearly all" of its menu across its 29 London stores from 5pm every day.

-- The magnificent Harrods food hall is by no means MoneySaving, but it's high up the list for many visitors - and it slashes its (admittedly steep) prices later in the day.
-Harrods won't say what its discounts policy is, but the Lottyearns blog reports finding discounts of up to 50% on coconut macaroons, smoked salmon, meat and more.
+- The Harrods food hall is by no means MoneySaving, but it's high up the list for many visitors and it slashes its (admittedly steep) prices later in the day.
+Harrods won't say what its discount policy is, but the LottyEarns blog reports finding discounts of up to 50% on coconut macaroons, smoked salmon, meat and more.

-- Super-healthy food-to-go eatery Pod offers 50% off all fresh food - so salads, wraps, yoghurt pots and more in the last hour before closing all branches (bar Old Bailey, Monument & Queen Victoria St).
+- Super-healthy food-to-go eatery Pod offers 50% off all fresh food so salads, wraps, yogurt pots and more in the last hour before closing all branches (bar Old Bailey, Monument and Queen Victoria Street).

 For many, nothing beats the pulsating atmosphere of a filled football stadium.
-And with London being home to no fewer than five Premier League teams in the 2017-2018 season, if you want to watch a match you've plenty to choose from.
+And with London home to no fewer than five Premier League teams in the 2017/2018 season, if you want to watch a match you've plenty to choose from.

 How to find tickets

-Tickets to Premier League, cup and European games must be purchased either directly from the home or away club, or from an authorised ticket re-seller.
+Tickets to Premier League, cup and European games must be purchased directly from the home or away club, or from an authorised ticket reseller.
 Remember...